 The key is learning how to safely apply bands to specific exercises and, in turn, optimize each exercise.

-Here are 18 examples of how to combine and perform contrast training with bands and free weights.
+Here are 18 exercise examples of how to contrast train bands with free weights.

 - Deadlift Variations